awsdocs/amazon-opensearch-service-developer-guide/doc_source/service-software.md

 ## Monitoring service software update events<a name="service-software-monitor"></a>

 OpenSearch Service sends a [notification](managedomains-notifications.md) when a service software update is available, required, started, completed, or failed\.
 You can view these notifications on the **Notifications** panel of the OpenSearch Service console\.
-It also sends these notifications as events to Amazon EventBridge, where you can configure rules that send an email or perform a specific action when an event is received\.
+It also sends these notifications to Amazon EventBridge\.
+You can use EventBridge to configure rules that send an email or perform a specific action when an event is received\.
 For an example walkthrough, see [Tutorial: Sending Amazon SNS alerts for available software updates](sns-events.md)\.

-For the format of each service software event sent to Amazon EventBridge, see [Service software update events](monitoring-events.md#monitoring-events-sso)\.
+To see the format of each service software event sent to Amazon EventBridge, see [Service software update events](monitoring-events.md#monitoring-events-sso)\.

 ## When domains are ineligible for an update<a name="service-software-ineligible"></a>